-However, the Internal Revenue Service appears to be willing to challenge this strategy in court, according an article in the Wall Street Journal, which highlighted a U.S. Tax Court case where the IRS fought the passing down of portfolios of publicly traded securities at a large discount.
+However, the Internal Revenue Service appears to be willing to challenge this strategy in court, according an article in the Wall Street Journal, which highlighted a U.S. Tax Court case in which the IRS fought the passing down of portfolios of publicly traded securities at a large discount.

 An FLP is typically established by a married couple who own a business or securities expected to rise in value over time.
 They wish to pass these assets to their children without incurring a large tax burden on their estate.
 In creating the FLP, the couple acts as general partners and "gifts" limited partner interests to their children.
 In doing so, these gifts are removed from the couple's estate for estate-tax purposes, even though the couple keeps control over the assets.